 Also in this photo you can see that we have carpet, and I’d love to get a giant rug, but at the same time I don’t want to complicate the room too much so I’d want it to be something simple if I even go there at all.

 We also need new bedding and shams.
 The gray of our old shams and the new headboard don’t really go together and I want them to be white anyway, and I need a simple white duvet cover for our duvet.

-We replaced our 10-year-old bedroom set with this new mid-century inspired dresser and chest.
+We replaced our 10-year-old bedroom set with this new mid-century inspired dresser.
 They’re smaller and fit in the room better.
 Plus I wanted more white since the room is small, but I liked the design lines and addition of the wood color in the pieces.

 For nightstands, I wanted something that didn’t feel too large.
 I also needed something that would go well with the white and wood dressers.
 Matching wood is almost impossible so I wanted something white and it needed to be low because it’s a low bed, but I also wanted a large surface area (I usually have a book, a glass of water, and other random things on my nightstand by the end of the week.
 I liked the open design of these Ludlow Nightstands from Viesso.

 We have high ceilings, white walls, and surprisingly get a lot of light in through the windows, but because of the size of the room, I wanted to keep it mostly white so it feels bigger and easy on the eyes.

 I love this brass lamp, but I want matching lighting for both nightstands and I want something either black or white, but leaning toward black.